Purvis Young

-Purvis Young (February 4, 1943 – April 20, 2010) was an American artist from the Overtown neighborhood of Miami, Florida.
-Young's work, often a blend of collage and painting, utilizes found objects and the experience of African Americans in the south.
-Young gained recognition as a cult contemporary artist, with a collectors' following that included Jane Fonda, Damon Wayans, Jim Belushi, Dan Aykroyd, and others.
+Purvis Young (February 4, 1943 – April 20, 2010) was an American artist of Bahamian descent.
+Young's work is celebrated at the museum and institutional level while also finding a home in many private collections as well, with a following that included Brice Marden, Jane Fonda, Damon Wayans, Jim Belushi, Dan Aykroyd, and others.
 In 2006 a feature documentary titled Purvis of Overtown was produced about his life and work.
-His work is found in the collections of the American Folk Art Museum, the Corcoran Gallery of Art, the High Museum of Art, the National Museum of African American History and Culture, the Philadelphia Museum of Art, and others.
+His work is found in the collections of The Metropolitan Museum of Art, the Centre Pompidou, the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Pérez Art Museum Miami, the Philadelphia Museum of Art, the Smithsonian American Art Museum, and others.
 In 2018, he was inducted into the Florida Artists Hall of Fame.

 Early life and work

 Purvis Young was born in Liberty City, a neighborhood of Miami, Florida, on February 2, 1943.
 As a young boy, his uncle introduced him to drawing, but Young lost interest quickly.
 He never attended high school.

 As a teenager, Young served three years (1961–64) in prison at North Florida's Raiford State Penitentiary for breaking and entering.
 While in prison he would regain his interest in art and began drawing and studying art books.
 When released, he began to produce thousands of small drawings, which he kept in shopping carts and later glued into discarded books and magazines that he found on the streets.
 He proceeded to move into the Overtown neighborhood of Miami.
 Young became attracted to a vacant alley called Goodbread Alley, which was named after the Jamaican bakeries that once occupied the street; he started living there in 1971.